Alison Luff: Career

-Luff made her Broadway debut in the ensemble of Mamma Mia, understudying the roles of Ali and Sophie.
-She departed the production on January 1, 2012.
-She also performed the same track on the second national tour.
-She then understudied Carolee Carmello as Aimee Semple McPherson in the short-lived Broadway musical, Scandalous.
+She made her Broadway debut in the ensemble of Mamma Mia, understudying the roles of Ali and Sophie.
+She left the production on January 1, 2012 and joined the show's national tour.
+She then understudied the role of Aimee Semple McPherson in the short-lived Broadway musical, Scandalous.
+She next understudied Molly in the Broadway production of Ghost, having the opportunity to go on in the role.

-She then went on to star in the Broadway production of Ghost as an understudy for the role of Molly, which was played by Caissie Levy.